 Cara Marker-Morgan joined Golden Hills RC&D in 2017 as the Watershed Coordinator and most recently promoted to Executive Director in 2022.
 Cara attended highschool in southwest Iowa then went on to college at Peru State College majoring in Wildlife Ecology/Biology.
 Cara found herself in retail management from 1997 until 2005 where she managed both single and multi-unit in Nebraska, Minnesota, and Iowa.
 Cara returned to Peru State where she received a BS in Management and Marketing.
 In 2008 Cara was elected County Supervisor in Fremont County where she was afforded the opportunity to be a part of many boards including Chair of the Iowa State Assn. of County Supervisors, LHDCA, Loess Hills Alliance, and Hungry Canyons Alliance.
 Cara is certified in grant writing as well as a Community Heart and Soul Coach.
 Cara and her husband Brandon have 3 children, Mavryc, Czandrya, and Cytara.
 Cara and her family love the rural life living in the Loess Hills enjoying the outdoors and taking advantage of everything southwest Iowa has to offer.

 Lance grew up in Harrison County and started with Golden Hills in 2014.

 He has a bachelor's degree in Urban Studies from the University of Minnesota and a Master of Public Administration from the University of Nebraska-Omaha .
-Lance leads a variety of projects focusing on wildlife habitat and low-impact outdoor recreation.
-He also does much of the website and social media work for Golden Hills.
+Lance leads a variety of projects focusing on wildlife habitat and low-impact outdoor recreation and assists with daily operations.
 He is on the board of directors for the Iowa chapter of Backcountry Hunters & Anglers, Iowa Prairie Network, Pottawattamie County Trails Association, and chair of the Loess Hills Alliance Stewardship Committee.
 Lance currently lives in the Loess Hills and enjoys spending as much time outdoors as possible.

 Hungry Canyons Alliance